niraj-desai-2909/burr/docs/contributing/architecture.rst

 ------------
 A note on dependencies:

-- The core Burr library will have zero dependencies.
+- The core Apache Burr library will have zero dependencies.
 Currently its only dependency in hamilton, but that will be removed in the future.
 - Any other extensions (the server, the CLI, etc...) are allowed dependencies -- specify these as install targets in ``pyproject.toml``
 - The dependencies/plugins will live alongside the core library, and contain guards to ensure that the right libraries are installed.
 You can do this with ``burr.integrations.base.require_plugins``